Australian weather and seasons – a variety of climates

 - Autumn: March to May

 - Spring: September to November

 This means that the Australian Christmas takes place at the height of summer.
 It also means that the mid-year break for students happens in winter.
-The end of year break for students is commonly known as the 'summer holidays', or the 'Christmas holidays'.
+The long end of year break for students is commonly known as the 'summer holidays', or the 'Christmas holidays'.

 The 'build up' is the humid time of year between the wet and dry seasons.
 It usually lasts for three or four months.
 Things become quite tense during the 'build up' as people sit and swelter in the humidity while waiting and hoping for the first rains to come.
 The humidity continues day and night with no respite, so when the rains finally do come everyone enjoys their cooling relief.